Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 [modified build of Toxic](https://jenkins.libtoxcore.so/job/toxic_linux_beta/lastSuccessfulBuild/artifact/toxic) for GNU-Linux available with the changes.
 Note that important packet IDs have been changed from the primary Tox network for testing purposes, so don't use that binary as your regular client.
-Please also continually update it if you use it, because breaking changes to the new groupchats are continually being made as they undergo primary development, and old nodes on the testing network can make testing difficult for updated nodes with newer code.
+Note that this requires continual updating if you use it; breaking changes are continually being made as they the new groupchats undergo primary development, and older nodes on the testing network can make testing incredibly difficult for up-to-date nodes.
 You can follow development on the #tox-groupchats IRC channel on Freenode.

 #Audio filtering and echo cancellation

-It's been around for a few months now, but [uTox](https://github.com/notsecure/uTox) has had audio filtering, provided by [code](https://github.com/irungentoo/filter_audio) from [WebRTC](https://code.google.com/p/webrtc/).
+It's been around for a few months now, but [uTox](https://github.com/notsecure/uTox) has had audio filtering, provided by [code](https://github.com/irungentoo/filter_audio) from [WebRTC](https://code.google.com/p/webrtc/). [qTox](https://github.com/tux3/qTox) now supports it as well.

-([qTox](https://github.com/tux3/qTox) theoretically has had the same code, but due to a bug, did not.
-That was bug was fixed yesterday.)
+####Experimental echo cancellation
 Recently though, [irungentoo](https://github.com/irungentoo) (project founder and lead developer, in case you needed reminding :) ) has created [some patches for OpenAL](https://github.com/irungentoo/openal-soft-tox)